pslisko/performa365docs/docs/howto/manage_users.rst

 User Sync
 **********

-When configuring tenant for the first time, initial sync with AAD is performed.
-All user data including application roles are mapped and added to the database.
+.. note:: This action is only available for AAD identity provider.

-User sync is also performed once per day.
-Any updates on AAD which include newly added users or update of existing user's first name, last name, display name or email will be updated in the database.
+User Sync process is executed once per day and syncs all users and their account data from the mapped user groups to Performa 365.
+Any updates in AAD, including newly added users or users with updated information such as first name, last name, display name and email, will be reflected in Performa 365 as well.